Hawaii Emotional Support Animal Laws

 Housing Rights and Responsibilities

-Under the FHA, Hawaii landlords must provide reasonable accommodation to individuals with ESAs.
+Under the FHA, Hawaii landlords must provide reasonable accommodation to individuals with ESA.
 Landlords can request documentation from a licensed mental health professional to verify the need for an ESA.
 While pet fees can generally be waived, tenants may still be responsible for any damage caused by the animal.

 Public Access and Accommodation